gremo/nest-winston/README.md

       useFactory: () => ({
         // options
       }),
-      inject: [],
+      inject: [], // inject dependencies
     }),
   ],
 })
 export class AppModule {}
 ```

-The factory might be async and is able to inject dependencies through the `inject` option.
+The factory might be async, can inject dependencies with `inject` option and import other modules using the `imports` option.